ARVO 2025: New research reveals new marker for presbyopic accommodation

 (Image credit: ©TAGSTOCK2—stock.adobe.com)

 Research conducted by CooperVision and University of Rochester Flaum Eye Institute, in collaboration with the Instituto de Optica “Daza de Valdés,” may have identified a novel marker for presbyopic accommodation.
-This discovery—which will be presented in a paper at the 2025 ARVO annual meeting in Salt Lake City, Utah, on Wednesday, May 7—explores the change in both anterior segment and lens geometry according to accommodative demand.
+This discovery, which will be presented May 7 in a paper at the Association for Research in Vision and Ophthalmology 2025 Annual Meeting in Salt Lake City, Utah, explores the change in both anterior segment and lens geometry according to accommodative demand.

 Inside the study

-Investigators believe new marker for accommodation in presbyopes has the power to drive future category innovation.
-The paper will be presented in full in Salt Lake City on Wednesday, May 1, 2025, at ARVO 2025.
+Investigators believe the new marker for accommodation in presbyopes has the power to drive future category innovation.

 Newsletter